-The ESOP-owned company allocates stock to eligible employees’ ESOP accounts on an annual basis.
-After vested employees leave the company, they receive retirement benefits in the form of ESOP distributions.
+An ESOP company allocates stock to eligible participants’ ESOP accounts on an annual basis.
+After vested employees retire or otherwise leave the company, they receive benefits in the form of ESOP distributions.

-When you help employees understand how their ESOP benefits work, you’ll cultivate a deeper appreciation for your company’s culture of ownership — not to mention the retirement wealth they can earn.
+When you help employees understand how their ESOP benefits work, you’ll cultivate a deeper appreciation for your company’s ownership culture — not to mention the retirement wealth they can accumulate.

-Plan designs vary, so ESOPs can have differences in eligibility requirements, vesting schedules, and distribution policies.
+Plan designs vary, so ESOPs can differ in eligibility requirements, vesting schedules, and distribution policies.
 But all ESOPs are federally regulated by the Employee Retirement Income Security Act of 1974 (ERISA) and must comply with regulations enforced by the Internal Revenue Service (IRS) and Department of Labor (DOL).

-An ESOP distribution is the disbursement of a plan participant’s accumulated ESOP retirement benefits.
-It may be due to retirement, termination, death, or disability.
+An ESOP distribution is the disbursement of a plan participant’s accumulated ESOP benefits due to retirement, termination, death, or disability.
 It may be made in cash, shares of company stock, or a combination of both.

-The plan document and distribution policy explain the timing, form, and method.
-The ESOP’s plan document and distribution policy are reviewed by the IRS for the plan to become tax-qualified.
+The ESOP’s plan document and distribution policy explain the timing, form, and method.

-Generally, ESOP participants qualify for a distribution for one of these reasons:*
+Generally, plan participants qualify for a distribution for one of these reasons*:

 - Retirement (at or after age 59-½)